Contact us for career advice by clicking on the tabs below.

 - criminal law

 - employment law

 - tax law.

 - Corporate/Government Lawyer

 - Corporate or government lawyers are lawyers who work in-house for the government or a company.
-They do not work for different companies, instead dealing only with the matters of their employer.

 - Patent Attorney